 2.3 Liquidity of withdrawable shares

 Withdrawable shares provide investors with an exit route from investment not available to investors in transferable shares.
-This liquidity is the main reason why the society form is so suitable for a community enterprise with many investors.
+This liquidity is the main reason why the society form is so suitable for a community business with many investors.
 The best way that liquidity can be achieved for investors with transferable share capital, is for the enterprise to be large enough to be listed on a stock exchange.
 A stock exchange works when there are sufficient buyers and sellers interested in an enterprise’s shares to generate liquidity.
 Usually, an enterprise needs to have issued between £10m and £25m in share capital before it achieves liquidity on a stock exchange.
 In smaller enterprises liquidity is usually provided by selling all the shares to another person or enterprise, but such decisions can only easily be taken if ownership of the enterprise is restricted to a handful of shareholders with majority control.
 Alternatively, some enterprises engage in matched bargain services, whereby a third party service provider, matches buyers and sellers of transferable shares, on behalf of the enterprise.

 Withdrawable share capital solves the problem of liquidity for investors, but it does so by creating a responsibility for societies to provide that liquidity.
 This is a major difference between a society and a company, which has no responsibility to provide liquidity for shareholders unless it has issued redeemable shares.